KEBABSELLER6/kebacoin-casino/README.md

 -'200 OK' on success

-Returns the map state after the bet, with the winning field and the updated user balance.
+Returns the map state after the rouletteBet, with the winning field and the updated user balance.

 ```json
 {